 Cardiovascular Surgical Treatments

 General anesthesia is provided to patients.
 A blood-thinning medication is given to prevent clotting during surgery, and this medication is reversed after surgery.
-Furthermore, a breathing tube assists you with breathing during surgery.
+Furthermore, a breathing tube assists you with breathing during surgery preferred by our Heart Doctor in Fairfax.

 Heart Valve Repair/Replacement